How to Make a Vibrant Preserved Moss Wall (8 Simple Steps)

 Both literally and figuratively.

-Find somewhere to hang up your frame, sit down, and marvel at your masterpiece.
+Then, you can find somewhere to hang up your frame, sit down, and marvel at your masterpiece.

 How to Care for Moss Wall Décor